JCMexplains/writing-for-success-2023/textbook.md

 - Combine ideas, using modifiers, relative clauses, or appositives, to achieve sentence variety.

-## 7.2 Coordination and Subordination
+## 7.2 Coordination And Subordination

 **Learning Objectives**